Matthew Stafford Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Season Stats

-- Stafford has thrown for 1,587 yards (317.4 ypg), completing 68% of his passes and tossing 12 touchdown passes and three interceptions this season.
+- Stafford has thrown for 1,587 yards (317.4 ypg) to lead Los Angeles, completing 68% of his passes and tossing 12 touchdown passes and three interceptions this season.

-- He's also contributed in the ground game, with 14 rushing yards (2.8 ypg) on 16 carries.
+- He's also carried the ball 16 times for 14 yards, averaging 2.8 yards per game.

-- The Rams have run 57.3% passing plays and 42.7% rushing plays this season.
-They rank eighth in the NFL in scoring.
+- The Rams, who rank eighth in the NFL in points scored, have dropped back to pass 57.3% of the time while running the football 42.7% of the time.

 - Stafford has attempted 27 of his 172 passes in the red zone, accounting for 50.9% of his team's red zone plays.